 The handsome host heaved a sigh of relief.
 "I'm glad to hear that, but where are you now?"

 :I am with the rest; however, we have yet to come across Erza, and from what I was told, this Jellal character as well.
-But I have other good news to relay.
+But I have good news.
 We have incapacitated the leader of Oración Seis.
 All that remains is a single member: Midnight.
 Even better, we've learned their primary objective onboard Nirvana.
 Though, it is highly unlikely that they'd be able to accomplish it now.:

 "Naruto!"
-Breathless and panting, Lucy burst through the archway to the chamber, a thin sheen of sweat coating the top of her brows, and her pretty face was bright red from the exertion.
+Breathless and panting, Lucy burst through the archway to the chamber.
+A thin sheen of sweat coated the top of her brows, and her pretty face was bright red from exertion.
 "They're gone!" she said suddenly, gasping.
-"Wendy and Charle just ran away and flew off!
+"Wendy and Carla just ran away and flew off!
 I couldn't stop them!
 I-I tried but..."
-She cringed suddenly.

 They ran away?

 But he should have heard something if there was such a commotion, unless this chamber had something to do with it.
 All the possible should haves or what ifs circled his thoughts, before he roughly pushed it away.
 Naruto's movement was a blur as he shot past her, but not before, leaving a quick, encouraging pat on her shoulder.

 "Thanks, Lucy!"
 His voice echoed off the passageway leading out to the exit.
 "I'll take it from here!"
 As he pumped chakra into his legs and lengthened his stride, he felt the familiar trickle of Hibiki's telepathy magic reach his mind.